0xCiphky/Audits/audits/CodeHawks.md

 # CodeHawks - Escrow Contract

-The audit report will be updated with the findings as soon as the CodeHawks team finalizes and releases their report.

----

 ## About

 This project is meant to enable smart contract auditors (sellers) and smart contract protocols looking for audits (buyers) to connect using a credibly neutral option, with optional arbitration.